 The business plan took a few years to catch on, but by 2003 Netflix posted its first profit of US$6.5 million.
 By 2005 Netflix was shipping a million DVDs out to subscribers daily from a stock of over 35,000 different film titles.
 Ten years after its introduction, Netflix had delivered its billionth DVD and was looking towards introducing video on-demand using the Internet.

 Online streaming of video through Netflix turned the company from being one of the post office’s biggest customers to being the largest source of Internet traffic in North America by 2010.
 By 2011 Netflix began to acquire content that would be exclusive to its service.
 Major blockbuster shows like House of Cards and Orange is the New Black put it on the map, while partnerships with Marvel for Daredevil, Jessica Jones, Luke Cage and Iron Fist expanded the audience.
 Now, Netflix is investing billions in original content for the coming years to cater to its rapidly growing international audience.

 When did Netflix launch in Indonesia?

 Netflix launched in Indonesia on January 2016.
 It has since grown to rival some of the bigger international TV and movie catalogues.
 The Netflix Indonesia launch was a part of Netflix global expansion to 130 new countries within the same year.
-This depends on what quality you’re streaming Netflix at.
-Usage varies depending on whether you’re streaming in SD, HD or 4K.
-Below is a guide to how much data Netflix will consume at each quality grade:

 How much data will Netflix use?